 The type of exercise you do can, of course, depend on your preferences, but something low-impact like yoga, swimming, or walking can be great for both digestion and stress relief.
 Just be sure not to overdo it.
 That can have adverse effects.

 As a means to help the body manage the digestive process, Raj recommends staying away from foods that cause bloating, like lactose, sorbitol (a sugar alcohol), and cruciferous veggies like kale, cauliflower, and broccoli.
 Rosenberg adds that you should avoid hard-to-digest foods, such as those high in sugars and fats.

 So just what can you eat if you have IBS?
 While there is no cure-all food plan for IBS, the low FODMAP diet, which Rosenberg says reduces certain sugars and proteins that might “over-ferment” and lead to uncomfortable symptoms, is commonly practiced by many people with irritable bowel syndrome.
 And, while Rosenberg insists that the diet is safe and sometimes effective, he adds that it is rather restrictive and recommends seeing a nutritionist if you plan to adopt it.

 Drink Water Before and After Meals (and Throughout the Day, Too)

-Rosenberg says that cognitive behavioral therapy has been scientifically proven to reduce the symptoms of IBS.
-While behavioral therapy alone is unlikely to cure all IBS symptoms, when paired with medical treatment, it has been found to drastically reduce the common effects of IBS.
+Rosenberg says that cognitive behavioral therapy (CBT) has been scientifically proven to reduce the symptoms of IBS.
+While behavioral therapy alone is unlikely to cure all IBS symptoms, it has been found to reduce the common effects of IBS when paired with medical treatment.
 There are a number of CBT techniques you can practice on your own or with the help of a therapist.